-The thin mucus flows down in the nose when a dog turns over on its back.
-And it gets filled inside the sinuses, then reaches a nerve.
+The thin mucus flows down the nose when a dog turns over on its back, and it gets filled inside the sinuses, then reaches a nerve.

 This fluid irritates the nerve and results in a sneeze reflex, leading to sneezing.

-6. To Catch Your Attention
+6. Dogs Sneeze On Their Back To Catch Your Attention

 Maybe through this, dogs tell you that they are hungry, want to play, and want you to notice them.

 Rugaas, the Norwegian author and a dog trainer, says that there are many ways through which your dog communicates.

 7. Particular Breed

 And this is also true when your dog is lying on its back because these breeds tend to have narrow nasal passages.

-8. Gums And Tooth Problems
+8. Dogs Sneeze On Their Back Because Of Gums And Tooth Problems

 When your dog lies back, there are chances of drainage from the oral space to the nasal pathway.

 For a long-term solution, consult your vet and get the tooth and gums issue treated.

 9. Photic Reflex

-If most of the time your dog sneezes while lying back and you have taken him outside, then probably the most common cause may be a photic reflex.
+If most of the time your dog sneezes while lying back and you have taken him outside, the most common cause may be a photic reflex.

-This reflex often happens when you walk out from a dark place to a bright area.
-It causes the person/pet to sneeze multiple times.
+This reflex often happens when you walk out from a dark to a bright area, causing your dog to sneeze multiple times.

 What To Do When Your Dog Constantly Sneezes?